Return to articles

 Can I Move My Modem to Another House?

 For the most part, yes.
 You can move your modem and router to another house.
 However, you need to ensure they are compatible with your new Internet service.
-For example, if you upgraded from DSL to fiber Internet, you may need to upgrade your modem and router equipment as well.
+For example, if you upgraded from DSL to fiber Internet, you may also need to upgrade your modem and router.

 Moving your Internet service to a new house isn’t a complicated process, so long as you plan ahead and work with your ISP.
 Moving?
 Let SmartMove help you find the right Internet and Cable provider for your new address.